 Since founding the organization, Dr. Guenther has made End Climate Silence a force in the climate movement.
 Dr. Guenther’s activism and writing has been profiled in The New Yorker, and End Climate Silence has been cited in The New York Times Magazine as helping to set climate politics “on fire.”

 In 2017 Dr. Guenther formally changed her research focus from Renaissance literature to the climate crisis.
-She is now affiliate faculty at The New School, where she sits on the advisory board of the Tishman Environment and Design Center, and she was a nominee for the 2020 EcoAmerica American Climate Leadership Awards.
+She is now affiliate faculty at The New School, where she sits on the advisory board of the Tishman Environment and Design Center.
+She has been nominated for an EcoAmerica American Climate Leadership Award, and her article “We Need to Talk about the Carbon Footprints of the Rich” won the Best Commentary Award at the 65th SoCal Journalism Awards in Los Angeles.
 In 2021 she was named an Expert Reviewer of the contribution of Working Group III to the Sixth Assessment Report (AR6) of the UN’s Intergovernmental Panel on Climate Change (IPCC).